Our Approach

 2001

-Karen authors The Oregon Trail Companion Guide, provides instruction so students can create projects related to The Oregon Trail simulation using digital tools: word processor, spreadsheet, graphics creation.
+Karen authors The Oregon Trail Companion Guide, which provides instruction so students can create projects related to The Oregon Trail simulation using digital tools.

 -